Skip to main content

 </script>

-Setting up OpenSearch and enabling users to install your webpage as native Search Engine in the browser (or search directly from the address bar in Google Chrome) is pretty straightforward.
+OpenSearch lets users install your site as a native search engine in their browser and search directly from the address bar.

 search directly from address bar in your browser